Roakz/Llama_Palooza/Documentation.md

 <h2>Features</h2>

-Although there is a pretty good in depth look at the features from a users perspective below and a good inside look at the prrgramming fundametals displayed above in the programming fundametals section.
+Although there is a pretty good in depth look at the features from a users perspective below and a good inside look at the programming fundamentals displayed above in the programming fundamentals section.
 Here is a breif snapshot of a few of the features included and how they were implemented.

 <h2>Randomize your Llama if you dont want to choose</h2>

-You can let them computer choose a Llama for you! - This wasnt to difficult.
-I
+You can let the computer choose a Llama for you! - This wasnt to difficult.
+I <br>

+<h2>Flip a coin to see who starts</h2>

+<h2>The battle loop</h2>

 <h2>4.
 User guide</h2>